Edictum

 Run Before-Hooks

-each hook returns allow or deny
+each hook returns allow or block

 3